vdaas/vald/docs/tutorial/using-backup-with-scylladb.md

     Vald will run on Cloud Service such as GKE, AWS.
     In the sense of trying to "Get-Started", [k3d](https://k3d.io/) or [kind](https://kind.sigs.k8s.io/) are easy Kubernetes tools to use.

-1. Prepare Scylla DB and Kubernetes metrics-server
+1. Prepare ScyllaDB and Kubernetes metrics-server

-    Deploy Scylla as a backup database.
+    Deploy ScyllaDB as a backup database.

     ```bash
     make k8s/external/scylla/deploy
     ```

-    In this make command, we are deploying a lightweight Cassandra-compatible scylladb using Operator.
+    In this make command, we are deploying a lightweight Cassandra-compatible ScyllaDB using Operator.
     <details><summary>If you're interested in this make command, take a look here for more detail of make command</summary><br>

     1. Deploy cert-manager for ScyllaDB